-The late Brother Luke Miller became the first minister of the Twentieth Street congregation.
+The late Brother Luke Miller was the first minister of the Twentieth Street congregation.
 Brother Miller divided his time between congregations in St. Petersburg, Lakeland and Tampa.
-He was baptized by Brother Keeble in Decature, Alabama, and led longs in may of his Gospel meetings.
+He was baptized by Brother Keeble in Decature, Alabama, and led songs in may of his Gospel meetings.

-The late Brother John R. Vaughner became the second minister of this congregation in which he served for many years.
-The church continued to grow during that time.
+The late Brother John R. Vaughner became the second minister of the congregation and served for many years.
+The church continued to grow during his tenure.
 Brother Vaughner was succeeded by the following ministers who had a part in developing this great congregation: Brothers O.L.
 Acker, A.E.
 Perkins, Jesse Burson, William Whitaker, A.W.
 Fizhugh, E.W.
 Way, S.J.
 Dudley, R.V.
-Simmons and current minister R.E.
+Simmons and, current minister, R.E.
 Smith.

-During Brother Robert V. Simmons tenure, this congregation experienced an unprecedented growth.
-In 1962, there were 149 baptisms and several years thereafter, this congregation baptized over 100 people each year.
+During Brother Robert V. Simmon’s tenure, this congregation experienced an unprecedented growth rate.
+In 1962 there were 149 baptisms and over 100 people, each year, were baptized for several years thereafter.
 The old church auditorium was enlarged and an educational complex added to the building.
 On June 25, 1989, a new edifice was dedicated which seats over 1300 souls.

-The 20th Street Church of Christ is an evangelistic church and has established congregations in Clearwater, Ocala, Arcadia, Tarpon Springs, all in Florida, and in Bainbridge, Georgia.
-Our congregation has assisted in the development of many congregations throughout our brotherhood.
+The 20th Street Church of Christ is an evangelistic church and has established congregations in several Florida cities including Clearwater, Ocala, Arcadia, and Tarpon Springs, and also in Bainbridge, Georgia.
+The congregation has assisted in the development of many congregations throughout the brotherhood.